Gardens, (Green) Squares, and Parks in Paris

 Parc de Belleville

-One of the more recent parks, Parc de Belleville shows a beautiful Parisian skyline, from the clear outline of the Eiffel tower to the signature rooftops of the Haussmann buildings.
+One of the more recent parks, Parc de Belleville offers a beautiful view of the Parisian skyline, from the clear outline of the Eiffel Tower to the signature rooftops of the Haussmann buildings.
 The air is often sweetly perfumed with gorgeous wisteria and hyacinth beds, while the waterfall adds a magical touch to the atmosphere.

-The spark also has vines that produce 2-3 kilos of grapes every year.
+The park also has vines that produce 2-3 kilos of grapes every year.
 The park has some of the coolest playgrounds for children, one with a wooden village, packed with towers and slides.

 Address: 47 Rue des Couronnes